byishimo1234-glitch/alu-higher_level_programming/python-data_structures/README.md

-File that Write a function that removes all characters c and C from a string
+File that Write a function that prints a matrix of integers.